Electrostatic computations for statistical mechanics and random matrix applications

 where $dS_{\vec{r}\,'}$ denotes the volume element associated with $\partial B_R$ in the coordinate $\vec{r}\,'$.
 As in Proposition \ref{P3.1} the symmetry of the sphere tells us that $V(\vec{r}) = V(r)$ (i.e.~is a function only of the length of $\vec{r}$), however in distinction to the circumstance of that result, we cannot proceed to compute (\ref{4.1}) using the Poisson equation characterisation of the Coulomb potential due to the incompatibility with the resulting delta function and the surface integral.
-An alternative way to proceed is to regard the surface of the sphere as a limit of the spherical annulus geometry considered in the paragraph below the proof of Proposition \ref{P3.1}.
+An alternative way to proceed is to regard the surface of the sphere as a limit of the spherical annulus geometry, \alert{as} considered in the paragraph below the proof of Proposition \ref{P3.1}.
 This shows

-in accordance with Newton's shell theorem (here one has to appropriately account for the limit of the thickness of the annulus going to zero; see the working below for the more general ellipsoid).
+in accordance with Newton's shell theorem. \alert{H}ere one has to appropriately account for the limit of the thickness of the annulus going to zero; see the working below \alert{in the case of the} more general hyperellipsoid.

-It is shown in \cite{C+20} that the surface charge on a (hyper-) ellipsoid also yields to an analysis based on the annulus like region $\Omega \backslash c \Omega$ in the limit $c \to 1^-$ with $\Omega$ denoting the interior of the ellipsoid.
+\alert{Indeed we turn our attention now to the case of the hyperellipsoid}.
+It is shown in \cite{C+20} that \alert{determinantion of} the surface charge also yields to an analysis based on the annulus like region $\Omega \backslash c \Omega$ in the limit $c \to 1^-$ with $\Omega$ denoting the interior of the hyperellipsoid.